Cuan-crypto/190621/content/home/accomplishments.md

 weight: 50

 # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
-title: 'Continuing Professional Development'
+title: 'CPD'
-subtitle: 'Recent learning activities to develop and enhance my skills'
+subtitle: 'Recent activities to develop and enhance my skills'

 # Date format
 #   Refer to https://wowchemy.com/docs/customization/#date-format